John H. Jones and Carrie Otis Jones: John H. Jones

-Personal

 John H. Jones was born about 1834 in Chester, Massachusetts.
 He had a sister, later Mrs. F. J. Hall.
 In 1852 or 1854 he married Carolyn Otis.

 In that same year he took ship around Cape Horn and debarked at the port of San Pedro, California, and made his way to Los Angeles "with a $20 gold piece and nothing else in the way of worldly possessions but the clothes on his back."
 He was hired by Don Abel Stearns to take care of horses and to be a general caretaker: His first job was to put together a collection of furniture that had come from the East.

 John H. Jones died in his 258 East Adams Street home on February 12, 1903, at the age of sixty-nine, with a diagnosis of heart illness.
 A funeral service was held in the residence, with the Rev. Warren F. Day of the First Congregational Church officiating, and the body placed in a receiving vault at Rosedale Cemetery "to await the construction of a private vault."

 Public service

-Common Council

 John H. Jones was elected on December 3, 1877, to represent the 3rd Ward on the Los Angeles Common Council, serving one term until December 6, 1878.

-Other

 He was a leader in forming the first volunteer fire department in Los Angeles, known as the Park Hose Company.